jjz17/Tennis-Match-Outcome-Prediction/README.md

 **Dataset GitHub:** https://github.com/JeffSackmann/tennis_pointbypoint/blob/master/pbp_matches_atp_qual_current.csv
 **Streamlit Productionization:** https://github.com/dataprofessor/code/tree/master/streamlit/part7

+## Methods Used
+* Inferential Statistics
+* Machine Learning
+* Data Visualization
+* Predictive Modeling

-## Data Cleaning
+## Data Collection and Cleaning
+I acquired match data from [Jeff Sackmann's Github](https://github.com/JeffSackmann/tennis_pointbypoint/blob/master/pbp_matches_atp_qual_current.csv).
+\
+\
-After scraping the data, I needed to clean it up so that it was usable for our model.
+After downloading the data, I needed to clean it up so that it was usable for our model.
 I made the following changes and created the following variables:

-*	Parsed numeric data out of salary
+*	Parsed the 'play-by-play' strings into useful statistics, I wrote a family of functions that extract relevant data (points, aces, breaks).
+Furthermore, I performed feature engineering by quantifying the 'momentum' of a player based on consecutive points won.
+Through the process of data acquisition, cleaning, and wrangling, I ended up with 925 samples and 23 features.
 *	Made columns for employer provided salary and hourly wages
 *	Removed rows without salary
 *	Parsed rating out of company text